marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 > A [robots.txt](https://developers.google.com/search/docs/advanced/robots/intro) file tells search engine crawlers which URLs the crawler can access on your site.
 > This is used mainly to avoid overloading your site with requests; it is not a mechanism for keeping a web page out of Google.

-`robots.txt` indicates that the server doesn't have an user agent but it has two files:
+`robots.txt` indicates that the server doesn't have an user agent, but it has two files:

 ![robots](https://www.dropbox.com/s/49gd4p8jxetp3tu/robots.jpg?dl=1)